 - Taking an unreasonable amount of time to determine if coverage was in effect at the time of your injury

-- Refusing to negotiate with you after you’ve filed a legitimate claim
+- Refusing to negotiate after you’ve filed a valid claim

 - Refusing to negotiate a fair settlement when their insured’s liability is obvious